AttiaBatool79/Machine-Learning-Labs/Lab04_Multiple_Variable_Regression/Lab-4_report.md

 1. A Jupyter Notebook with full implementation.
 2. Visualizations of regression results.
 3. Answers to lab questions.

-## Lab Questions
-1. What does each coefficient (β1, β2, ...) indicate for this dataset?
-2. How well does the model predict Price based on R²?
-3. Are there any patterns in the residuals that violate regression assumptions?

 ## Getting Started as a Beginner
 If you're new to regression and Python, start by: